nikpanagio/Melanoma-Classification/README.md

 We perform the split into train,test and validation in the "1_Melanoma Classification_split_Train_Validation_Test_dataset.ipynb"

 Then each file contains the code for each of the models:
- 1)CNN
+ 1)CNN.
- 2)CNN with augmentated data
+ 2)CNN with augmentated data.
  3)VGG16 pre-trained model.